PETA is alerting the feds after an airline shipped more than three dozen cats and kittens overseas in crates held together by duct tape.

 Chihuahua mix Charlie and pit bull mix Diamond were huddled together, shivering and scared, when PETA fieldworkers found them locked in a wire crate.

 From executive producer Anjelica Huston, follow people who bring shelter, food, care, and more to scores of animals.
-Now FREE on Amazon Prime Video and 99 cents on other platforms.
+Now FREE on Prime Video and 99 cents on other platforms.